 The GSFC Space Weather Lab / Integrated Space Weather Analysis System is a working prototype program that provides space weather observations and models for near earth, the heliosphere and in planetary environments.
 The Space Weather Laboratory performs research and analysis of the physical processes underlying space weather.
 It conducts space-based, ground-based, theoretical, and modeling studies of the chain of events that triggers space-weather effects with the goal of improving space-weather forecasts throughout the heliosphere.

 Heliophysics also has close ties to other NASA Mission Directorates, including Aeronautics, where heliophysics characterization of the Earth’s ionosphere and radiation belt environment is needed to design reliable electronic subsystems for use in air and space transportation systems.
 Exploration Systems relies on heliophysics to define the radiation and plasma environment to enable exploration of interplanetary space by humans.
 Space Flight needs to understand surface-charging environments that affect launch vehicles, spacecraft, and space weather events that affect the safety of humans.
 Protection of humans in space is an operational activity within NASA’s Human Exploration and Operations Mission Directorate, which supports the International Space Station.
-The also collaborates with the Space Radiation Analysis Group at NASA’s Johnson Space Center, which is responsible for ensuring that the radiation exposure of astronauts remains below established safety limits.
+The HPD also collaborates with the Space Radiation Analysis Group at NASA’s Johnson Space Center, which is responsible for ensuring that the radiation exposure of astronauts remains below established safety limits.
 HPD will be working more closely with these intra-agency groups to develop a space weather program that meets NASA’s needs and supports our presence in space.

 Agencies and organizations